Cottisford: Social and economic history

 A watermill was built in about 1230, presumably on Crowell Brook.
 In 1292 the parish had both the watermill and a windmill.
 Neither mill's fate is clear, but by the second half of the 18th century the estate seems to have been using a mill at Fringford instead.

 An open field system of farming prevailed in the parish until 1854.
 Attempts by successive lords of the manor to get Parliament to pass an inclosure act for Cottisford's common lands were defeated in 1761, 1777 and 1809.
-Parliament finally passed an enclosure act for the parish in 1848 but the enclosure award to redistribute the land was not settled until 1854.
+Parliament finally passed an inclosure act for the parish in 1848 but the enclosure award to redistribute the land was not settled until 1854.

 The enclosure award included setting aside a plot of land for a village school.
 In 1856 the school and adjoining schoolmistress's cottage were built with funds provided by Eton College.
 The parish church ran it as a National School until it closed in 1920.
 Oxfordshire County Council reopened it as a county school in 1924 and reorganised it as a junior school in 1929.
 It was still open in 1954 but has since been closed.

 The author Flora Thompson (1876–1947) grew up in Juniper Hill and was a pupil at Cottisford School.
 She wrote the Lark Rise to Candleford trilogy of novels, in which she modelled the village of "Fordlow" on Cottisford.